EstherSlabbert/tech230_AWS/VPC.md

 <img src="/images/rt-ig2.png"  width="60%" height="60%">

 ### <a id="create-ec2-instance-and-link-to-vpc">8.
-Create EC2 instance and link to VPC</a>
+Create EC2 instance(s) and link to VPC</a>

-1. Create EC2 instance(s) or VM(s). _Note_: you can use an AMI to do this and add 'User Data' if necessary.
+1. Create EC2 instance(s) or VM(s). _Note_: you can use an AMI to do this and add 'User Data' if necessary or you can use a new EC2 instance.
 See information to create an EC2 instance here: [Create and EC2 instance](https://github.com/EstherSlabbert/tech230_AWS/blob/main/aws_ec2_instances_and_amis.md#create-ec2-instance).

 2. While setting up your EC2 edit 'Network Settings':
   2.1.
 Select your created VPC, rather than the Default VPC.
   2.2.
 Enable assigning a public IP for the public subnet VM.
+(This is not necessary for the private VM(s)).

   <img src="/images/ec2-nw1.png"  width="60%" height="60%">

   2.3.
 Create a Security Group with the needed rules.
+(App VM needs SSH port 22 for you to log in (specify your IP) and HTTP port 80 for anyone to access (0.0.0.0/0).
+Database VM only needs port 27017 for MongoDB with access to all VMs with in the VPC (0.0.0.0/0).)

 <img src="/images/ec2-nw2.png"  width="60%" height="60%">